burcube/python_data_analysis/README.md

 # python_data_analysis

-This repoistory is a test reporitory to teach pipenv.
+This repoistory is a test repository to teach pipenv.